DeprezM/HCA_analysis/README.md

 Output from this step : Robust_marker_genes.tsv

 ### 2. Preprocessing of the data
 In this section of the workflow, the data was pre-processed in paralle in 3 different scripts:

     - Consensus cells and genes filtering across the 35 samples and merge of all the datasets in a single one to produce a large and unique raw count table.
+Additional cell filtering on the aggregated count matrix to remove doublets and low quality cells identified after an initial analysis of the complete dataset.

     - Identification/Inference of doublet cells across all the 35 samples independantly, and further analysis of the dataset to estimate the proportion of inferred doublet cells in the resulting cluster.

     - Pre-processing of the background in gene expression across all samples to produce a 'background free' raw count table.